U-interrupt/uintr/README.md

   - Boot rCore and Linux on Rocket Chip.
 - Apply user-interrupt hardware design to Rocket.

 ## Rocket chip

-We don't have access to VCS simulator, but we generate the synthesizable Verilog file with the commands:
+We don't have access to VCS simulator, but we can generate the synthesizable Verilog file with the commands:

 ```sh
 make verilog CONFIG=freechips.rocketchip.system.DefaultFPGAConfig